pencil2d/pencil2d.github.io/gsoc/index.md

 # Applying as a Student

 If our organization application is accepted this year, students will have until April 9th to submit a proposal to us.
+You should read [the student guide from Google](http://g.co/gsoc/resources/manual) first if you have not already.
 For details of the proposal, see our dedicated [proposal page](proposal.html).
 Ideas for your proposal can be found on our [ideas page](ideas.html).
 We look forward to hearing from you!